codefresh-io/argo-hub/workflows/datree/versions/0.0.1/docs/datree-policy-check.md

 * WORKING_DIRECTORY (optional) - The directory to which the repository is cloned.
 It can be an explicit path in the container’s file system, or a variable that references another step.
 The default value is '/codefresh/volume/${{CF_REPO_NAME}}'
 * REPO_URL (required) - Git repo to be run containing sonar-project.properties.
 Key defaults to token.
 * GIT_TOKEN (optional) - the k8s secret name that contains a key named token with the git secret inside it
 * REPO (required) - Use this property when you need analysis to take place in a directory other than the one from which it was launched.
 E.G. analysis begins from jenkins/jobs/myjob/workspace but the files to be analyzed are in ftpdrop/cobol/project1.
 The path may be relative or absolute.
 Specify not the the source directory, but some parent of the source directory.
-The value specified here becomes the new 'analysis directory', and other paths are then specified as though the analysis were starting from the specified value of sonar.projectBaseDir.
-Note that the analysis process will need write permissions in this directory; it is where the sonar.working.directory will be created.

 ### Secrets
 * DATREE Secret - in order for this template to work a secret named `datree-secret` must exist with datree token.